-Singapura cats have big ears, big eyes and high intelligence.
-The saying about cats and curiousity may have been invented to describe the Singapura's mischievious nature and inquisitive ways.
+Singapura cats have big ears, big eyes, and high intelligence.
+The saying about cats and curiosity may have been invented to describe the Singapura's mischievous nature and inquisitive ways.

 Breed History of the Singapura Cat

-Some initial controversy surrounded this breed's history as to whether or not the Singapura was actually a natural breed.
+Some initial controversy surrounded whether the Singapura was actually a natural breed.
 In the '80s, import papers were discovered that caused some interested parties to question whether the cats were actually from Singapore or if they had been bred and imported to Singapore and then back out.
-There were several theories floating around.
-Some people thought the Singapuras might be a cross between Abyssinian and Burmese cats.
-Since the Singapura is a small cat and most natural breeds are larger cats, that added to the doubt.
+There were several theories floating around:

-The Meadows denied these claims and explained the origin of the cats.
-An investigation was conducted by the CFA at the request of a Singapura breed organization.
+The Meadows denied the claims about the Singapura and explained the origin of the cats.
+An investigation was conducted by the CFA in the 1990s at the request of a Singapura breed organization.
 The conclusion by the CFA was that the Singapura should be kept as a natural breed because the origin of their mating (Singapore or the United States) was of little consequence to the viability of the breed.

-According to the CFA breed standard, Singapura cats are small to medium-sized cats.
-A male Singapura might weighs between six to eight pounds.
+Among all the cat breeds of the world, the Singapura is considered the smallest.
+According to the CFA breed standard, a male Singapura might weigh between six to eight pounds.
 A female is more likely to weight between five and six pounds.
 Other characteristics include:

 - Big, almond-shaped eyes